Pyrophosphate: Acidity

 The pKa's occur in two distinct ranges because deprotonations occur on separate phosphate groups.
-For comparison with the pKa's for phosphoric acid are 2.14, 7.20, and 12.37.
+For comparison, the pKas for phosphoric acid are 2.14, 7.20, and 12.37.

-At physiological pH's, pyrophosphate exists as a mixture of doubly and singly protonated forms.
+At physiological pHs, pyrophosphate exists as a mixture of doubly and singly protonated forms.

 Preparation

-Disodium pyrophosphate is prepared by thermal condensation of sodium dihydrogenphosphate or by partial deprotonation of pyrophosphoric acid.
+Disodium pyrophosphate is prepared by thermal condensation of sodium dihydrogen phosphate or by partial deprotonation of pyrophosphoric acid.

 Pyrophosphates are generally white or colorless.
 The alkali metal salts are water-soluble.
 They are good complexing agents for metal ions (such as calcium and many transition metals) and have many uses in industrial chemistry.
 Pyrophosphate is the first member of an entire series of polyphosphates.

-In biochemistry
+Biochemistry

 The anion P2O7(4−) is abbreviated PPi, standing for inorganic pyrophosphate.
 It is formed by the hydrolysis of ATP into AMP in cells.